crushlovely/model-presenter/README.md

 An array of custom attribute keys to add to the resulting object

-## Model

-### present
+## present

-Binding the presenter constructor to the model exposes a `present` method on the model.
-This method returns the resulting presenter attributes.
-Takes an optional `strategy` string argument, using that strategy to build the resulting object.
+The Presenter class exposes a method `present` that accepts two arguments

+* `model`  a single model object.
+This can also be an array of objects, or a collection
+* `strategy`  (optional) the presenter strategy to use

+The `present` method returns a raw JavaScript object (or array of objects) that have been converted through the presenter.

 ## Contributing